 To become a Disability Confident committed employer and start your Disability Confident journey, you will need to consider the commitments below.

 At this level you will commit to these 5 actions.
-You should expect to be carrying out these actions within the next 12 months.

 This is usually a fixed period of time that a person spends with your business, when they can learn about working life and the working environment.